VRASneakPeek/-VRASneakPeek/README.md

 # VanRoey.be Sneak Peek 2019 IoT Challenge
 Welcome to our VanRoey.be Sneak Peek challenge.
 Are you up for it?
 Does your team own the skills to become todays winner?
 The main goal of this challenge is to steer a robot over a finish line.
-This can be done trough connecting your robot to Microsoft’s cloud platform, Microsoft Azure.
+This can be done by connecting your robot to Microsoft’s cloud platform, Microsoft Azure.
 Let’s not waste too much time and get to action!

 ## Challenge scenario